IFRS 17 and Solvency II

 The challenges ahead

 Although the details (identification of contracts, approach to calculations, reported measures, responsibilities, etc.) are different, the basic requirements regarding data, structures, auditability and traceability of processes and supporting systems are similar.
 Both regulations require the implementation of an end-to-end approach using an integrated framework.
-An integrated approach will also be needed to best support the reconciliation between external, management and regulatory reporting for both IFRS 4 Phase II and Solvency II.
+An integrated approach will also be needed to best support the reconciliation between external, management and regulatory reporting for both IFRS 17 and Solvency II.

 Free white paper